On this page

 The health and safety officer and the works council

-The Netherlands Working Conditions Act has increased employee participation in occupational health services.
+The Netherlands Working Conditions Act (in Dutch) has increased employee participation in occupational health services.

 - The works council has the right of consent on the choice and location of the prevention officer.